 Entry Unique ID.
 A unique ID is required for data replication because entries can be renamed or deleted.

-In the case of the schema, there is only one entry and that entry cannot be deleted or renamed.
+In the schema, there is only one entry and that entry cannot be deleted or renamed.
 The unique ID used for the schema entry is therefore the DN of the schema entry.

 Historical information.
 Historical information is used to save a history of relevant modifications to an entry.
 This information makes it possible to solve modification conflicts.